 A list of activities that describes tasks to be done that are connected to one sub-result in progress.

-How to create an activity plan
+How to create an activity plan for pulse meetings

 Work method.
 Activity planning should be done by those people who will perform the work.
 Use the nominal group technique.
 Planning together creates an understanding of what is to be achieved, what work is required to finalise the sub-result and will secure correct results.